Old-fashioned self-publishing is definitely not out of fashion.

-It’s easy to come to the conclusion that self-publishing is only about Amazon, Apple, B&N, ebooks and social media.
+You might think that self-publishing is only about Amazon, Apple, B&N, ebooks, and social media.
 It’s also easy to believe that the only way to succeed is to buy Facebook Ads or Bookbub slots.

-It’s easy to forget, though, that many authors succeeded at self-publishing well before the advent of Amazon, ebooks and online book selling.
+Yet it’s easy to forget that many authors succeeded at self-publishing well before the advent of Amazon, ebooks, and online bookselling.

-Before today’s electronic self-publishing, authors used either vanity press, or more often, engaged the services of a printer to produce their books.
+Before today’s electronic self-publishing, authors used a vanity press.
+Or, more often, they engaged the services of a printer to produce their books.
 It was then up to the author to find ways to sell all the copies they had paid for to be printed.

-For today’s self-published author, who wants to get out there and sell real books, there is no impediment.
-Well, except perhaps, for ideas and motivation.
+There is no impediment for today’s self-published author who wants to get out there and sell real books.

 Here are a few ideas that might get you thinking about selling your paperbacks and hardcovers.

-1. Contact your local newspaper and ask if they would like to do a story about you and your book.
+1. Contact your local newspaper and ask if it would like to do a story about you and your book.

 2. Visit every bookstore in your area and ask if they would stock your book, and if so, ask for a book signing event.

 3. Ask local shopkeepers such as hair salons, gift stores, or coffee shops/tea rooms if they would agree to display and sell a few copies of your book.

 4. Ask your local library if they would like to add your book.